-What is a motion for reconsideration?
+What is a Motion for Reconsideration?

-- new evidence is available that you were not able to present before the judge made a decision.
+- when new evidence is available that you were not able to present before the judge made a decision.

-When do I file a motion for reconsideration?
+When do I file a Motion for Reconsideration?

-What will a judge consider in a motion for reconsideration?
+What will a judge consider in a Motion for Reconsideration?

-- there is new evidence that is significant to the legal issue and was not available when the case ended despite your best efforts to get that evidence;
+- there is new evidence that is significant to the legal issue and was not available when the case ended, despite your best efforts to get that evidence;

 - the final decision was made after an incorrect interpretation of the law or the law has changed since the judge made his/her final decision; and